octaniumdev/celos/README.md

 We have modified the file in "/usr/share/glib-2.0/schemas/10-ubuntu-settings.gschema.override" in order for our Adwaita Icons, Wallpaper, and Adwaita-dark shell theme to apply by default.

-The Grub has been modified to say "CelOS 1"
+The Grub has been modified to say "CelOS 1 GNU/Linux", the "grub" folder in "Assets" has two files related to modifying grub.

+The file called "grub" should be placed in `/etc/default`

+The file called custom.cfg should be placed in `/boot/grub`

 The plymouth theme and GDM logo have been modified

-/etc/os-release has been modified.
+/etc/os-release and /etc/lsb-release has been modified.

 GDM was modified by using the default theme, to change it run `update-alternatives --config gdm3-theme.gresource`